gaving/tlaloc/README.markdown

 # Tlaloc

-This application aims to be a native, cocoa-based mac application for interacting with rtorrent over xmlrpc.
+This application aims to be a native, cocoa-based mac application for interacting with rtorrent via the exposed xmlrpc interface.

-It's currently in very early stages of development.

 ## Installation

-- Check out the downloads page and grab the latest build
 - Configure rtorrent to actually use xmlrpc (see the official guide [here][1])
+- Check out the downloads page and grab the latest build of tlaloc
 - Open the preferences panel and enter your rtorrent RPC URI (e.g. http://192.168.1.100/RPC2)

 And optionally..

-- Fill out the accessible destination path (assuming you can reach the download directory) if you want launching to work, double clicking to open the files, quick jump to destination folder, etc.
+- Fill out the accessible destination path (this isn't strictly necessary, and assumes you can reach the download directory from the machine running tlaloc) if you want launching to work, double clicking to open the files, quickly opening the destination folder, etc.

 [1]: http://libtorrent.rakshasa.no/wiki/RTorrentXMLRPCGuide "here"